Recovering the Lost World,

 degree.

-The problem I have with the arbitrary assignment of Aveni's "17 degree family" to the "15.5 degree family" is that the 17 degree alignments are likely to represent the setting of the Pleiades in about AD 200 or AD 400, as set by Teotihuacan.
+The problem I have with the arbitrary assignment of Aveni's "17-degree family" to the "15.5-degree family" is that the 17-degree alignments are likely to represent the setting of the Pleiades in about AD 200 or AD 400, as determined by Teotihuacan.
 (See the text for this.)
-But otherwise, Malmström suggests (correctly) that the 15.5 degree east of north alignments represent a sunset on "August 12-13," and writes..

 "Of these two possibilities, the latter is definitely the more interesting to students of Mesoamerican calendrics.
 This is because the Maya -- the most highly advanced of all Mesoamerican peoples in the realm of astronomy -- believed that the present era of the world began on August 13, 3114 B.C., according to the Goodman-Martinez-Thompson correlation between the Maya and Christian calendars."

-For the location where I have certain alignments, I arrive at a date of August 12, not 13.
-August 13 is the day after, and thus after the 'completion' of the previous era.
-It is also not an easy matter to count 52 days into the future when the solstice cannot be found with any certainty.
-It would be easier by far to count 40 days back from the fall equinox (to August 12).
+For the locations where I have accurate alignments based on current GPS data, I arrive at a date of August 12, not 13.
+August 13 is the day after, and thus after the "completion" of the previous era.

 [return to text]